Autism Eye Doctor Near You in Fair Lawn, NJ

 Do Persons with ASD Always Have Visual Problems?

-Some individuals with ASD have unique visual strengths, but many have problems with various aspects of visual processing.
+While an autistic person may have unique visual strengths, but have problems with various aspects of visual processing and are in need of strengthening their visual skills.
 Temple Grandin, one of the most famous individuals with ASD, wrote: “If visual processing problems are suspected, the child should see a developmental optometrist.
 This is a special eye doctor who can do therapy and exercises to help the processing problems that are inside the brain.
 In many of these children, the eye itself is normal but faulty wiring in the brain is causing the problem.”

 Can Vision Therapy Help Children With ASD?